church-st-chihuahuas/tiffin/README.md

 WORK |  line cook at a New American gastro pub in Boston; graduate of the Professional Chefs Program at the Cambridge School of Culinary Arts
 FAMILY |  Single, never married
 LOCATION |  Cambridge, MA
-ARCHETYPE |  A hard working and ambitious young chef working the late shift who is struggling to pay student loans GOALS |  To earn money on the side doing what she loves.
+ARCHETYPE |  CHEF WITH A DREAM - A hard working and ambitious young chef working the late shift who is struggling to pay student loans
+GOALS |  To earn money on the side doing what she loves.
 FRUSTRATIONS |  She knows she has to start at the bottom in order to attain her dream of becoming an executive chef, but she is struggling to pay the bills in a major urban area with a job that only pays $24,000 a year.
 MOTIVATIONS |  To create excellent dishes she is passionate about that offer a departure from the monotony of being a line cook, all while making extra money to pay off her student loans.